voschezang/coding-handbook/collaboration/scrum-guide.md

 ## Overview

+Paradoxically, Scrum and sprints are about pausing.
+First change direction, then sprint, then reflect and adapt.

 ### Context

 Scrum is designed to help cross-functional teams manage a single [product](../labour/products-projects-initiatives.md) in a [complex environment](https://en.wikipedia.org/wiki/Cynefin_framework).
 Such environments are characterised by having many *unknown unknowns*, rather than just *known unknowns*.
 E.g. developping a *new* product for a *new* market.